 Timothy Gernand Timothy Gernand

-Why Choose Gernand Law for your DBA Claim?
+Why Choose Gernand Law for your DBA claim?

 There are many Defense Base Act (DBA) firms and attorneys who wish to represent you in your case.
 My background as a U.S. Marine veteran gives me a deep understanding of the challenges faced by overseas contractors.
-After serving in combat zones (in both Iraq and Afghanistan), I know the realities of working in dangerous environments and the toll that can take on a person’s mental and physical health.

 Read More